Click HERE for a handout of links to household, health, and business assistance programs

 Fishing Partnership Support Service Navigators can help you apply for for unemployment, SNAP benefits, loans, etc. Click HERE for contact information.

 Pandemic Unemployment Benefits are now availble to fishermen if they are not fishing due to COVID-19 or are fishing but not making money.
 Self-employed and independent contractors can apply at Mass.gov HERE.
 More information and details are available HERE.

-Paycheck Protection Program (PPP) is a loan to cover payroll costs for small businesses for an 8 week period.
-The loan will be forgiven if you keep paying your employees (or yourself, if self-employed).
-Captains & Crew are both eligible to apply.
+Paycheck Protection Program (PPP) is a forgivable loan to cover payroll costs for small businesses for an 8-24 week period.
+The loan will be forgiven if you spend at least 60% of it on payroll (including paying yourself, if self-employed).
+Boat owners can NOW include 1099 crew as part of payroll.
 Click HERE for details.
-As of April 23, Congress added $310B to PPP.
-Contact your lender NOW to apply.
+All applications must be approved by August 8- Contact your lender NOW if you plan on applying.

 Small Business Administration Economic Injury Disaster Loan (EIDL) provides small businesses with working capital loans of up to $2 million to help overcome the temporary loss of revenue they are experiencing from COVID-19.
-EIDL includes an emergency advance of up to $10,000 that does not have to be repaid.
+EIDL includes an emergency advance of up to $10,000 ($1K/employee) that does not have to be repaid.
 Click HERE for details.
-As of April 23, Congress added $60B to EIDL; currently only agriculture businesses can apply, including aquaculture; if you already applied, your application is being processed on a first come, first served basis.

 Expanded Access to Emergency Paid Sick Leave is for companies with less than 500 employees.
 It should be noted that the employer must front the cost of the sick leave, but they are eligible for a reimbursement.
 Click HERE for how to access to emergency leave or check out the guide to FFCRA